cloudfoundry/loggregator-release/README.md

 # Cloud Native Logging [![slack.cloudfoundry.org](https://slack.cloudfoundry.org/badge.svg)](https://slack.cloudfoundry.org)

 Loggregator is a [BOSH](http://bosh.io/) release deployed as a part of [cf-release](https://github.com/cloudfoundry/cf-release).
 Loggregator provides a highly-available (HA) and secure stream of logs and metrics for all applications and components on Cloud Foundry.
-It must do so while not disrupting the behavior of the the applications and components on the platform (i.e "backpressure").
+It does so while not disrupting the behavior of the the applications and components on the platform (i.e "backpressure").

 The [Loggregator Design Notes]() presents an overview of Loggregator components, and links to Loggregator Components.